knennigtri/merge-markdown/README.md

 #### PDF Output

+You can optionally add wkhtmltopdf options to the manifest.

+> [pandoc](https://pandoc.org/installing.html) must be installed in order to create PDFs!
-You can optionally add wkhtmltopdf options to the manifest. [wkhtmltopdf](http://wkhtmltopdf.org/downloads.html) must be installed and added to your path to create PDFs!
+> [wkhtmltopdf](http://wkhtmltopdf.org/downloads.html) must be installed and added to your path to create PDFs!

 See [wkhtmltopdf options](https://www.npmjs.com/package/wkhtmltopdf#options) to learn more: